Colin Dowdeswell: Davis Cup

 Dowdeswell participated in one Davis Cup tie for Rhodesia in 1976, posting a 2–0 record in singles and an 0–1 record in doubles.
 He participated in six Davis Cup ties for Great Britain from 1984 to 1986, posting an 0–2 record in singles and a 5–1 record in doubles.

 Life outside tennis

-Dowdeswell completed his tennis career in 1986 and began a successful career in financial services and private banking with Merrill Lynch.
-Married with three children, he currently resides in Monaco.
-He has also resided in Wimbledon.
+Dowdeswell completed his tennis career in 1986 and began a career in financial services and private banking with Merrill Lynch.
+Married with three children, he resides in Monaco.